Configure proxy settings for Azure Local, version 23H2

 - 1 (default) - Proxy settings are per user.

-- At least the IP address of each server.
+- At least the IP address of each machine.

-- At least the IP address of cluster.
+- At least the IP address of system.

 - At least the IPs you defined for your infrastructure network.
 Arc Resource Bridge, AKS, and future infrastructure services using these IPs require outbound connectivity.